NexGard Reviews: All Your Questions Answered

-This tablet formula was created by the same company that produces Frontline Plus – which is one of the most recommended and recognized brands of flea control medication around!
+This tablet formula was created Frontline (the same company that makes Frontline Plus – a topical flea treatment).

-Using NexGard is simple – all you have to do is feed it to your dog like a treat!
-Compared to other “beef flavored chew medications” it seems that dogs prefer NexGard and are more likely to eat it without you having to trick them!
+Using NexGard is simple – all you have to do is feed it to your dog like a treat.

-The medication is absorbed into your dog’s bloodstream and is released throughout the month to protect against fleas for a full 30 days!
+The medication is absorbed into your dog’s bloodstream and will protect against fleas for 30 days.
 Just as effective as any topical flea solution, NexGard is making many pets and pet parents happy with a simpler solution.

 Don’t worry if after the first 24 hours your dog is still itching.
-After 24 hours all the fleas on your dog will be dead, that’s for sure.
+After 24 hours all the fleas on your dog will be dead.

 The continued itching is due to the flea bites that your dog already has and it will stop within a day or two.